-If a sensor is accidently removed (or significantly bumped) following receipt of MB-102 but before a tGFR is calculated, the subject will remain in the study for safety follow-ups only for the full duration required by their stratum (12 hours or 24 hours).
-PK sample collection and fluorescent measurements will be terminated, however safety assessments (vital signs, ECGs and clinical safety labs) will be performed.
+If a sensor is accidently removed (or significantly bumped) following administration of MB-102 but before a tGFR is calculated, the subject will remain in the study for safety follow-ups only for the full duration required by their stratum (12 hours or 24 hours).
+PK sample collection and fluorescent measurements will be terminated; however, safety assessments (vital signs, ECGs and clinical safety labs) will continue to be performed.